aio-libs/aiohttp/docs/web_reference.rst

    :param int backlog: the number of unaccepted connections that the
                        system will allow before refusing new
                        connections (``128`` by default).

+   :param access_log: :class:`logging.Logger` instance used for saving
+                      access logs.
+Use ``None`` for disabling logs for sake of speedup.

+   :param access_log_format: access log format, see
+                             :ref:`aiohttp-logging-access-log-format-spec`
+                             for details.

 Constants